Hiking on the Amalfi Coast: How to walk from Ravello to Amalfi

 It’s baking hot down here, but the second bus takes you into a cloud on the top of a mountain; through dark tunnels; and out onto a straight road with impossible, misty views over the sea.
 Ravello.
 You feel like you’ve earned your lunch by the time you get this far; but there’s an even better way to merit that view.
 The answer, of course, is by walking there.

-The first walk, from Scala, requires you to take a bus there from Ravello or walk down part of the asphalted road under Ravello’s new Auditorium before finding the steps to Scala.
-After Scala, follow signs for the village of Minuta.
+After you reach Scala, follow signs for the village of Minuta.
 You’re now in a small piazza with a chapel and fountain and you should take the stone steps that face the coast down towards the ruins of St. Eustachio, a remarkable broken church now open to the sky.
 Beyond there, the path leads to Pontone, a charming village with a couple of churches and a steep flight of steps into the gorge above Amalfi; you’re now ten minutes from the beach.

-To come back up, follow the coast road from Amalfi towards the beach of Castiglione, and retrace the first bends taken by the bus that reaches Ravello.
+To hike back up to Ravello from Amalfi, follow the coast road from Amalfi towards the beach of Castiglione, and retrace the first bends taken by the bus that reaches Ravello.
 Then the stone steps start and you can leave the road.
 Not all stretches of the pathway are signposted; follow your instinct, and it’s hard to go wrong.
 It’s a steep ascent and not for the faint-hearted, but eventually brings you out under the gaze of Villa Rondinaia; up some more, and you emerge near Villa Cimbrone in Ravello itself.
 A truly beautiful route for hiking around Ravello.